Tsunamis are rare but dangerous events.

 Tsunamis originating some distance away in the Pacific Ocean may not be preceded by a "felt earthquake" in Victoria.

-When notification of a "distant tsunami" is issued, local emergency officials have several hours to notify citizens close to beaches and low-lying areas to move to higher ground.
+When notification of a "distant tsunami" is issued, local emergency officials have several hours to notify citizens located close to beaches and low-lying areas to move to higher ground.
 In Victoria, tsunami waves caused by distant earthquakes may impact the same beaches, shorelines and coastal properties that are regularly affected by serious winter storms.

 Other Signs of a Tsunami